Install PureLB

 ARP Behavior

-It is recommended that the ARP behavior changed from the Linux kernel default.
-This is necessary if your using kubeproxy in IPVS model and is also good security practice.
-By default Linux will answer ARP requests for addresses on any interface irrespective of the source, we recommend changing this setting so Linux only answers ARP requests for addresses on the interface it receives the request.
+We recommend that you change the Linux kernel’s ARP behavior from its default.
+This is necessary if you’re using kubeproxy in IPVS mode and is also good security practice.
+By default Linux will answer ARP requests for addresses on any interface irrespective of the source.
 Linux sets this default to increase the the chance of successful communication.
-This change is made in sysconfig.
+We recommend changing this setting so Linux only answers ARP requests for addresses on the interface it receives the request.
+This can be done in sysconfig or in the kubeproxy configuration.

 cat <<EOF | sudo tee /etc/sysctl.d/k8s_arp.conf